-To this end, we are extremely pleased that strong and prudent financial management has enabled the Council to contribute £1.1m towards our General Fund reserves at the year-end.
-The challenges for local government will continue into 2022/23 and our healthy reserve balances will help to ensure we can maintain service provision.
-In addition, specific Earmarked Reserves have been set aside to fund our response to immediate concerns, including our Climate Change commitments to meet our net zero targets and the uncertainties around pay and price inflation.
+To this end, we are extremely pleased that strong and prudent financial management has enabled the Council to limit its draw on General Fund reserves to £0.6m at the year-end having originally budgeted for a £1.1m draw down.

+The challenges for local government will continue into 2023/24 and our reserve balances will help to ensure we can maintain service provision.
+In addition, specific Earmarked Reserves have been set aside to fund our response to immediate concerns, including our Climate Change commitments to meet our net zero targets, ongoing uncertainties around pay and price inflation and funding any opportunities afforded by our share of the UK Shared Prosperity Fund.